Snowboard Instructor

 Our Core Program will look a little different this year.
 After much consideration and a lot of community conversations, we have decided to make some changes.
 This year’s Core Program will be four months long, beginning in late January and ending in mid-May.
 We believe this change will provide more flexibility for all of our participants and allow youth to participate in other extracurricular activities.

-• Attend Kickoff and Gear Day in mid-January
+• Attend Program Kickoff (1/22) and host Gear Distribution Day (1/29)

 Benefits: